 As Buffett mentioned, is the investor’s time horizon.
 In the short term – which I would suggest is anything within a five year period – stocks could very well be riskier than bonds.
 However, the longer one’s investment time horizon, the less risky investing in stocks actually becomes, and the greater the likelihood that stocks will outperform bonds.
-Hence it makes sense for investors with multi-decade time horizons to invest into stocks rather than bonds.
+Hence it makes sense for investors with multi-decade time horizons to invest in stocks rather than bonds.

 The second caveat is that it depends on the investor’s individual need, ability, and willingness to tolerate fluctuations in the value of his portfolio.
 Stock prices are undoubtedly more volatile than that of bonds, and if the investor is unable to withstand the financial or emotional pressures to pull their investments out of the stock market when markets are down, he can certainly lose money.
 Thus stocks may not be suitable for everyone – even if one has a long investment time horizon.

 As an aside, many in the financial industry tend to equate volatility with risk, which is used to justify saying that stocks are in fact riskier than bonds.
-Buffett has posited that that they are not the same thing.
+Buffett has posited that they are not the same thing.
 “Though this pedagogic assumption makes for easy teaching, it is dead wrong: Volatility is far from synonymous with risk.
 Popular formulas that equate the two terms lead students, investors and CEOs astray,” Buffett wrote in his 2014 shareholder letter.
 Francois Rochon of Giverny Capital said, “Volatility is not synonymous of risk, but – for those who truly understand it – of wealth.”
 Indeed, investors with a long time horizon who recognize that volatility can present opportunity can benefit from market volatility.
 One simple way to do so would be to follow the legendary mutual fund manager Peter Lynch’s advice to just buy more stocks whenever the stock market falls by 10%, which should help you to achieve better than average returns over the long run.